apache/streampipes-website/docs/pe/org.apache.streampipes.connect.iiot.protocol.stream.httpserver.md

 Provides an option to define the event schema manually.

 ##### Import from file
-Use a file with example data to automatically detect a first event schema
+Use a file with example data to automatically detect a first event schema.

 ***